I. Membership Standards

 - v.
 Is subject to license, certification, or registration revocation or suspension by a state athletic training regulatory agency.

 - i.
 Sanctions for violations of any membership standard shall be reasonable.

 - ii.
 Sanctions may include: denial of eligibility, cancellation, non-renewal and suspension of membership, public censure and/or private reprimand.

 - iii.
-In cases where sanctions are imposed, the earliest that reconsideration could occur is one year from the date of the final ruling, a court decision or completion of sentence or parole, whichever is later.
+In cases where sanctions are imposed, the earliest that reconsideration could occur is one year from the date of the NATA final ruling, a court decision, completion of sentence or completion of parole, whichever is later.